Loudon County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• BAC Over 0.08: If you took a breath or blood test and your Blood Alcohol Content (BAC) was 0.08% or higher, your license will be suspended.
-The suspension period for a first offense is typically **** days.
+If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08% or higher, your license will be suspended.
+Under Tennessee law, this suspension is triggered by the BAC result itself.

 If You Refused Testing